World of Tomorrow (film): Episode Three: The Absent Destinations of David Prime (2020)

 Upon arrival, she explains further that he will need to walk for about a day across the planet to find an additional package with directions.
 The further David Prime walks and listens to directions from the transmissions however, the more skills and basic human functions he is forced to delete due to limited storage space, causing him to deteriorate mentally and physically.
-Along the way, he discovers many scattered corpses of what appears to be himself, which Emily 9 explains may be distant clones of himself from unknown timelines that have intercepted her message and tried and failed to make the trip to her package.
-Suddenly, a beacon activates in David Prime's brain creating an arrow guiding him to the nearby package, which Emily 9 claims is something only the correct David out of all the corpses of himself would be able to see to guide him to the package.
-Towards the end of his trek, David Prime is forced to delete his ability to walk and drag himself across the planet's rocky surface to finally reach the package.
+Along the way, he discovers many scattered corpses of what appears to be himself, which Emily 9 explains may be distant clones of himself from unknown future timelines who may have inherited dim memories of being on the planet, and tried and failed to make the trip themselves to her package.
+A homing beacon activates in David Prime's brain.
+It creates an arrow guiding him to the nearby package, which Emily 9 says will ensure that only him, the correct David, will know where to go.
+Towards the end of his trek, David Prime is forced to delete his ability to walk and he drags himself across the planet's rocky surface to finally reach the package.
+He also becomes poisoned by alien cave worms, which causes his tongue to fall out.

-The package contains another transmission from Emily 9 where she explains that in 72 years in his time, cloning will become commercially available, with two emergency back-up copies normally being created alongside one clone.
-After the invention of time travel, the fourth back-up copy of David, David 4, will be employed as a secret agent called a "cleaner" who has the special ability to freely work and travel in a shadow realm in-between individual points of time, as well as perform duties for more sinister powers, most notably secret assassinations.
-She then explains that David 4 abandons his co-workers and becomes obsessed with the future clone of himself and the woman he marries, the future clone of Emily, planning to assassinate the future clone of himself and take his place in the timeline so he can live the rest of his life with her.
+The hidden package contains another transmission from Emily 9 where she explains that in 72 years from his time, cloning will become commercially available, with two emergency back-up copies normally being created alongside one main clone.
+After the invention of time travel, the fourth back-up copy of David, David 4, will be employed as a secret agent called a "cleaner" who will have the special ability to freely work and travel in a shadow realm in-between individual points of time.
+Cleaners ensure that timelines are properly maintained but they are also rumored to perform duties for more sinister purposes, notably secret assassinations.
+She then explains that David 4 will abandon his co-workers while performing a job in-between time, and become obsessed when he sees Emily for the first time, in love with another clone of David.
+David 4 plans to secretly assassinate this David and take his place in his timeline, so he can live the rest of his life with Emily.